10 Easy Tips to Beat the Jet Lag

 Prepare your mind

 Keep your brain prepared and set your body rhythms beforehand to adjust to new time zones.
 Do your homework and learn as much as you can about your destination.
 Advance knowledge about the differences in time zones will help you adjust mentally and physically for your travel.
 Set the stage for a calm, hassle-free experience as much as possible within your control.
-Map with timezone around the world Make a deliberate effort to get extra sleep a few days ahead of your flight.
+Make a deliberate effort to get extra sleep a few days ahead of your flight.
 A clear mind and relaxed body will also help you cope better with any unforeseen circumstances during your trip.
 I like to be organized so if you are like me, plan ahead and pack early to avoid the last-minute rush.
 Staying up late will increase anxiety, rob you of needed rest that can impact on the symptoms of jet lag.

 Reset your watch on board your flight.
 This simple act will surprisingly help your mind to adjust to your expected time zone.
 Anything that can help reduce anxiety and minimize the effects of jet lag is worth exploring.